raystack/meteor/docs/docs/concepts/sink.md

         Header-1: value11,value12
 ```

 Sinks metadata to an HTTP destination as per the config defined.
+The full record (entity + edges) is serialized as JSON.

 * **Kafka**